-- Green Tariffs Take Off in the US, Expand Access to Renewable Energy Exit.
+- Green Tariffs Take Off in the US, Expand Access to Renewable Energy.
 World Resources Institute Blog, October 26, 2016

-- Emerging Green Tariffs in U.S. Regulated Electricity Markets Exit.
+- Emerging Green Tariffs in U.S. Regulated Electricity Markets.
 World Resources Institute.
 Accessed June 25, 2018

-- Utility Green Tariff Programs: Considerations for Federal Agencies (PDF) (24 pp, 658K) Exit.
+- Utility Green Tariff Programs: Considerations for Federal Agencies (pdf).
 National Renewable Energy Laboratory, May 4, 2017